Race Against the Machine.

 So, How To Predict How New Technologies Will Shape the Job Market?

 Are these factors predictable?
 To a certain extent — yes!
 When new technology becomes popular, it usually leads to the birth of new services and products.
-For instance, a few years ago, virtual reality and the associated gear such as head-mounted VR goggles were created in the gaming industry.
+For instance, a few years ago, virtual reality and associated gear such as head-mounted VR goggles were created in the gaming industry.

 - Present real estate to (foreign) buyers so that they can purchase properties online without the necessity to visit the property in person,